-Quickstart: Debug and iterate with Visual Studio Code and Java on Kubernetes using Azure Dev Spaces
+Quickstart: Debug and iterate on Kubernetes with Visual Studio Code and Java - Azure Dev Spaces

-- The Azure Dev Spaces and Java Debugger for Azure Dev Spaces extensions for Visual Studio Code installed.
+- The Azure Dev Spaces and Java Debugger for Azure Dev Spaces extensions for Visual Studio Code.

 Create an Azure Kubernetes Service cluster

 You need to create an AKS cluster in a supported region.
-The below commands create a resource group called MyResourceGroup and an AKS cluster called MyAKS.
+The following commands create a resource group called MyResourceGroup and an AKS cluster called MyAKS.

 Enable Azure Dev Spaces on your AKS cluster

 use-dev-spaces command will also install the Azure Dev Spaces CLI if its not already installed.
-You cannot install the Azure Dev Spaces CLI in the Azure Cloud Shell.
+You can't install the Azure Dev Spaces CLI in the Azure Cloud Shell.